-In 44A East, the bighorn sheep population is estimated at about 45 animals, and is spread over an area encompassing 3 mountain ranges Granite Wash, Harcuvar, and Black Mountains.
-Rams harvested in recent years range from about 150 – 165 BC points.
+In 44A East, the bighorn sheep population is estimated at about 117 animals and has shown steady increase over the past decade.
+The sheep herd is spread over an area encompassing 3 mountain ranges Granite Wash, Harcuvar, and Black Mountains.
+Rams harvested in recent years ranged from about 160 – 163 BC points.

-In 44A West, the bighorn population is estimated at about 45 animals within the Buckskin Mountains.
-Rams harvested in recent years range from 150 – 175 BC points.
+In 44A West, the bighorn population estimate has been trending up over the past few surveys and is currently estimated at about 66 animals within the Buckskin Mountains.
+Rams harvested in recent years range from 151 – 177 BC points.